songjia2/learningGit/readme.txt

 i love git
 so it is a good repositorsoy
-creating a new branch is quick
+creating a new branch is quick new row data